-Feasibility Status (F-1): Feasibility study has been carried out & is considered to be feasibility status.
-A feasibility study provides a preliminary assessment with a level of confidence as compared to that of feasibility study.
-It has been revealed that exploitation of sand is feasible & economic viable & feasibility axis under UNFC code has been considered as F-1:
+Feasibility Status (F-1): Feasibility study has been carried out & is considered to be feasibility Status.
+A feasibility study provides a preliminary assessment with a level of consistence commenced to that of feasibility study.
+It has been revealed that exploitation of sand feasibility economic viable & feasibility axis under UNFC code has been considered as F-1.

-Geological Axis: The exposure of sand is seen in the entire stretch & thickness of sand varies 2.5m to 3.0m.
+Geological Axis: the exposure of sand is seen in the entire stretch & thickness of Sand varies from 2.5m to 3.0m.
 Therefore geological axis has been considered as G-1.

-Geological Reserves
+Geological Reserve

-The geological reserves have been each stretches & for individual blocks.
-Geological reserves have been completed through cross sectional area method.
+The geological reserve have been each stretches & for individual blocks.
+The Geological reserve have been Completed through cross-sectional area method.
 The area of each section line is multiplied by strike influence to get the volume.

-i) Proved Mineral Reserves (111): All quantities of sand occurring up to depth of 2 m from surface has been considered as proved reserves.
+Proved Mineral Reserve (111): all quantities of sand occurring upto depth of 2m from surface has been considered as proved reserve.

-Table 2.5(a) Proved Mineral Reserves
+Table 2.5(a) Geological Reserve

 Classification Code Quantity of Sand

 A) Mineral Reserves Cum

-Proved Mineral Reserves 111 163200
+Proved Mineral Reserves 111 1100000

-Total 163200
+Total 1100000

-Total Geological Reserve = 163200 cum. or 293760 tones.
+Total Geological Reserve = 1100000 cum. or 1980000 tones.